November 25, 2015

 We always look for the trail markers, to make sure we're on the right track or to see how far we have to go.
 If the trail marker was attached to a tree, then this often happens!

-Isone in the Capriasca Valley to Tesserete in the Colla Valley.
+Our hike from Isone in the Isone Valley to Tesserete in Val Colla along Monte Bigorio.
 Between Bellinzona and Lugano.
 12 km, 4 hours.

 Heading down into the next valley called Val Colla we come first to the monastery of Santa Maria del Bigorio (founded in 1535), and then shortly after to the super cute village of Bigorio.
 All the villages around here have twisted alleys and archways and always worth exploring.

-At the Santa Maria del Bigorio with the Pilgrim's walk down to Bigorio (or up from!)
+At the Santa Maria del Bigorio with the Pilgrim's walk down to Bigorio (or up from!).
+We got here at 14:35, and took a five-minute break on the sunny bench here.

 Village of Bigorio in Ticino, Switzerland